CrisH2307/BTP305-Object-Oriented-Software-Development/README.md

 # Disclaimer
-Please don't just copy the code mindlessly without trying to solve the problems yourself .
+Please don't just copy the code mindlessly without trying to solve the problems yourself.

 ## P/S
 All of my notes will be held on main.cpp for each week lectures <br>